Adverse Weather Policies

 AUTHORITY TO CANCEL THE EVENT

-The Race Director, in accordance with management executives of Fifth Third Bank, Operations Director and local law enforcement, has the authority to cancel any of the events.
+The Race Director, in accordance with management of Riverbank Events and Media, LLC, Operations Director and local law enforcement, has the authority to cancel any of the events.
 If threatening weather conditions force cancellation of the event, no refunds will be provided and race services will cease.

 BROADCAST OF CANCELLATION